- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 You might not want to use the inclusive breakfast as it can clash with the time for Happy Entry (see below if you don’t know how this works in Tokyo as it’s not quite the same as in the US parks), yet you can’t remove the cost from the package.

-Also, watch the dinner and lunch bookings on the Fantasy Springs packages – these add a fair bit to the cost so only select these if you know you’re going to use them.
-If you’re not sure, just select no restaurant when you’re making up your package.
+Also, watch the dinner and lunch bookings for any course restaurants as these add a fair bit to the cost so only select these if you know you’re going to use them.
+If you’re not sure, just select ‘no restaurant’ when you’re making up your package.

 Ticket Guarantee